mveeprojects/ScalaLensesPrismsOptics/README.md

 # ScalaLensesPrismsOptics

-Examples of using Lenses etc to simplify case class mutation.
+Examples of using Lenses, Prisms and Optics to simplify case class mutation, hierarchical data, or both (respectively).

 ### Sources